Mersin Turkey Travel Guide

 Budget-friendly, intimate exploration

 Many nationalities qualify for an e-Visa, available online through the official Turkish government website: Www.evisa.gov.tr.
 This electronic visa typically provides single or multiple entry.
 Citizens of the US, Canada, UK, EU, and Australia often qualify for 90 days within 180 days.
 Some nationalities need a sticker visa, requiring an application at a Turkish embassy or consulate before travel.
-Always confirm your country's specific status.
+Always verify your country's specific status.

 Your passport must be valid for at least 6 months beyond your intended stay.
 Print a copy of your approved e-Visa confirmation (and keep a digital copy).
 Immigration officials may ask for proof of a round-trip ticket, hotel reservations, or sufficient funds.
 For sticker visas, a completed form, photos, itinerary, and financial proof are for submission.